Alsa2/g4/README.md

 ## Success criteria

-1. [Issue tackled: "when a student finds a good resource their share them to their close friends", "teachers know where to find good resources but cannot share them because of the content being mostly pirated"] The platform allows students to easily post educational resources, such as study materials, files, and helpful websites.
+1. [Issue tackled: "when a student finds a good resource their share them to their close friends", "teachers know where to find good resources but cannot share them because of the content being mostly pirated"] The platform allows students to post educational resources, such as study materials, files, and helpful websites.
 2. [Issue tackled: "the platform should be anonymous and private, so that students can share resources without fear of being tracked down by the school or the government"] The platform is secure and private, with robust measures in place to protect users' personal information and prevent unauthorized access to the platform's data.
 3. [Issue tackled: "Building reputation is not possible on most of the anonymous platforms, because of the lack of a rating system"] The platform includes a post rating system, where users can rate and provide feedback on the quality of shared resources, allowing the community to identify the most helpful and relevant content.
 4. [Issue tackled: "very hard to find when searching for a precise topic"] Also the platform offers proper sorting options, such as by subject, topic, popularity, and date, enabling users to quickly and easily find the information they need and stay up-to-date on the latest developments in their fields of study.
-5. [Issue tackled: "it is probably malware or a virus, making trust worthy and reliable content even harder to find and moderate"] The platform has a system for moderating content and user behavior to ensure that the platform remains a safe and supportive space for learning and collaboration, and that inappropriate or harmful content is quickly removed.
+5. [Issue tackled: "it is probably malware or a virus, making trust worthy and reliable content even harder to find and moderate"] The platform has a system for moderating content and user behavior to ensure that the platform remains a safe and supportive space for learning and collaboration, and that inappropriate or harmful content is quickly removed by the administrators.
-6. [Issue tackled: "some users searching for resources are not very tech savvy and are not able to find the resources they need, increasing the need to a easy to use platform"] The platform is easy to use and navigate, with a clean and intuitive interface that makes it easy for users to find the information they need and perform common tasks, such as posting and searching for resources.
+6. [Issue tackled: "some users searching for resources are not very tech savvy and are not able to find the resources they need, increasing the need to a easy to use platform"] The platform is easy to use and navigate, with a clean and intuitive interface that makes it rapidly for users to find the information they need and perform common tasks, such as posting and searching for resources.

+[981 Words]

 # Criteria B: Design